Cycling74/rnbo.oscquery.runner/README.md

 * Inport and Outports default to mapping to/from OSC addresses if you prefix their name with a `/`, for instance `[inport /synth/freq]`
   * You can toggle this behavior with the `Instance: Port To OSC` setting in the [Web Interface](https://rnbo.cycling74.com/learn/raspberry-pi-web-interface-guide) settings.
+  * You an disable OSC mapping for an inport or outport by setting its meta `{"osc": false}`

 #### MIDI